 - Click 'Add' after entering each domain

 - You must add all of the domains to your multi-domain certificate at activation.
-If you want to add domains later, you will need to contact support to have the certificate cancelled, resubmit activation and have a new certificate issued.
+If you want to add some domains later, you will need to contact support to have the certificate cancelled, resubmit activation and have a new certificate issued.

 For wildcard certificates:

 - Enter the domain as *.domain.com for wildcard certificates.

 Review 'Advanced Settings' for encryption algorithms and key size.

 5. Select your preferred method of verification.